 When talking with a loved one who has bipolar, it’s vital to remain cognizant of what you say—especially to avoid using words that could undermine their recovery.
 Here are my top tips for supportive communication.

 Knowing what to say when you’re speaking to someone who is living with bipolar can be challenging.
-You may unintentionally or unknowingly be using words that are disheartening and discouraging, perhaps even debilitating.
-If you want to provide your loved one with genuine hope and help, make an effort to use reinforcing remarks.
+You may unintentionally or unknowingly be using words that are disheartening and discouraging—perhaps even debilitating.
+If you want to provide your loved one with genuine hope and help, make an effort to use reinforcing language.
 In other words, watch your words!
 Here are 10 sound strategies for making your conversations more constructive.
 Each recommendation is followed by an example of an empathetic expression.

 1. Your loved one has a diagnosis; she’s not her diagnosis.

 No one should be defined by a diagnosis.
 “You may have bipolar, but I see you—the person I’ve always known, respected, and loved.”

 2. Be useful by making your loved one feel useful.